wakurobotics/schema.py/README.md

 ## Installation

-First, clone this repository: `git clone git@github.com:wakurobotics/schema.py.git`.
+First, clone this repository: `git clone https://github.com/wakurobotics/schema.py.git`.
-Then cd into schema.py and run `pip3 install -e .` to install the package.
+Then cd into schema.py and run `pip3 install .` to install the package.

 ## Usage